darcyg/umqtt/docs/mainpage.md

 abstract.
 From the point of view of `umqtt` library, it is just a data pipe.
 It could be wired or wireless ethernet, or it could be a serial link.
 Anything that can be used to transmit and receive data packets.
 The memory allocator can also be implemented in many ways.
-The `umatt` library only needs to receive memory it requests for holding packets.
+The `umqtt` library only needs to receive memory it requests for holding packets.
 It doesn't matter how the memory is allocated.
 It could just be a mapping to the run-time _malloc()/free()_ library functions.
 Or it could be